Vijaiananth/Starbucks-Offer-Recommendataion-Capstone/README.md

 ## Data set details <a name="files"></a>

-The notebook available here showcases work related to the above questions.
+I have attached a notebook which has all the analysis in steps.

 This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.